tindandelion/rust-text-compression/doc/first-iteration.md

   - HashMap;
   - Strings

-# Make it work: the first iteration
+# The first iteration: Make It Work

 At the heart of the text compression is the algorithm that builds the dictionary of most frequent substrings.
 The original algorithm, as described in [1], focuses a lot on keeping the dictionary size limited.
 It does so by applying strategies for adding new substrings, and removing the least frequent ones when the size limit is reached.
 There's a lot of room for experimentation here.